Sebastianhju/Runeterra-5e/Runes.md

 ## Keystones
 ### Glacial Augment  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/GlacialAugment.png" Align=left width=20% height=20%>

 Once a turn when you immobilize a target, you can choose to cover the terrain beneath them in ice.
-A 15 foot diameter centered around the enemy is turned to difficult terrain.
+A 15 foot radius centered around the enemy is turned to difficult terrain for enemies.
 All enemy targets standing within the area has disadvantage on all attacks and attacks against them has advantage.
 This effect lasts until you use this effect again.

 Once you have used this action it cannot be used again until 24 seconds have passed.